Skip to main content

 Project paths

-Teams (also called an entities) own and manage projects in your W&B organization.
+Teams (also called entities) own and manage projects in your W&B organization.
 Your team name and project name make up the path to your project in the W&B UI.
-You use also use this path in your code to associate your Weave resources with the project.
+You also use this path in your code to associate your Weave resources with the project.
 For example, if your team’s name is my-team and your project’s name is my-project, the path to your project is:

 my-team/my-project